ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 Many of the Tier 1 courses are also EM courses required for AST programs.

 Courses must be selected from the currently approved courses.
-Non approved courses that have been already completed may be considered case by case.
+Non-approved courses that have been already completed may be considered case by case.
 Email [training@acrrm.org.au](mailto:training@acrrm.org.au).
 Details of the course program and instructors must be provided.

 #### Other education activities